ssghait007/blog/content/blog/lambda-in-vpc.md

 image: https://raw.githubusercontent.com/ssghait007/blog/main/assets/lambda-vpc.png
 ---

-# Use AWS lambda function in a VPC the right way.
+# Lambda Function In A VPC The Right Way.

 In this post I have added my experience of working with lambda function in a VPC.